 - Deflection of the particle from their path is directly proportional to the strength of the electrical and the magnetic field present.

-To learn more about the charge to mass ratio of electron download Byju’s- the learning app.
+To learn more about the charge to mass ratio of the electron, J J Thomsons Atomic Model and its limitations and more topics of chemistry, register with BYJU’S.